duecknoah/weather_service/Readme.md

 *Some further widget and component planning below*
 ![Weather widget plan](/images/planning4.jpg)
 ![Weather widget plan](/images/planning5.jpg)

+- React is very similiar to UI5 except with some syntax changes.
+There are components that have their own state that control what is shown on the DOM.
 ### Date
 **The date you're submitting this.**